Department of Teacher Education

 The following requirements must be met prior to beginning the student teaching experience:

-Applicants for admission to the Teacher Education Program and Student Teaching are reviewed and approved by the Teacher Advisory Council.
+Applicants for student teaching are reviewed and approved by the Teacher Advisory Council.

-If student teaching is to be done in the fall semester, an updated rèsumè must be submitted to the field placement coordinator by Oct.
-1 the year PRIOR to enrollment in student teaching.
-The application for Phase 2 admission must be submitted by March 1 the semester prior to student teaching.
+If student teaching is to be done in the fall semester, an updated résumé must be submitted to the field placement coordinator by October 1 the year PRIOR to enrollment in student teaching.
+The student teaching application must be submitted by April 1 the semester prior to student teaching.

-If student teaching is to be done in the spring semester, an updated rèsumè must be submitted to the field placement coordinator by March 1 the year PRIOR to enrollment in student teaching.
-The application for Phase 2 admission must be submitted by Oct.
-1 the semester prior to student teaching.
+If student teaching is to be done in the spring semester, an updated résumé must be submitted to the field placement coordinator by April 1 the year PRIOR to enrollment in student teaching.
+The student teaching application must be submitted by November 1 the semester prior to student teaching.

-- Vikki Bentley, Associate Professor of Education & Chair, Department of Teacher Education
+- Dr. Vikki Bentley, Associate Professor of Education & Chair, Department of Teacher Education

-- Dr. Mel Blohm, Assistant Professor of Education & Dean, School of Education
+- Dr. Mel Blohm, Associate Professor of Education & Dean, School of Education

 - Ann Bryan, Field Placement Coordinator